dunefskychadwick/dunefskychadwick.github.io/fiveyearplan.md

     <td>August - December</td>
   </tr>
   <tr>
-    <td>Attend the North Carolina Library Association Biennial Conference (NCLA) as a student</td>
+    <td>Attend the NCLA as a student</td>
-    <td> My manager at my internship with Wake County Public Libraries paid for my conference fee this year.
-I intend on attending the virtual conference on October 15th and network with fellow librarians.</td>
+    <td>My manager at my internship with Wake County Public Libraries paid for my conference fee this year.
+I will attend the virtual conference on October 15th and network with fellow librarians.</td>
-    <td>NCLA, Wake County Public Libraries</td>
+    <td>NCLA, WCPL</td>
     <td> Informational interviews scheduled</td>
     <td>October</td>
   </tr>
   <tr>
-    <td>Graduate from the University of North Carolina at Greensboro (UNCG) with my MLIS</td>
+    <td>Graduate from UNCG with my MLIS</td>
     <td>As of October 2021, I am halfway through my last semester.
 I will continue to seek support from my professors and classmates to ensure that I am able to complete my coursework and capstone by December, 2021.</td>
     <td> Dr. Depolt, Dr. Bird</td>
     <td>MLIS</td>